The Federal Child Support Guidelines: Step-by-Step

 The Federal Guidelines include a list of circumstances that could cause undue hardship, such as:

-- unusually high costs associated with access to your child;
+- unusually high costs associated with exercising parenting time with a child

 Please note that there may be other circumstances not listed here that could also be considered to cause undue hardship.